Whether you’re new at online learning or you’ve already taken online courses, here are important tips to help you be a successful online learner.

 - Access Blackboard.
 You’ll need your Mason username (NetID) and password to access Blackboard.
 Log in to mymason.gmu.edu and select the Courses tab to locate your course.
 Blackboard Mobile App can help you keep track of your online courses using your mobile device.

 - Check your Internet Connection.
 To complete and turn in your assignments, you will need consistent basic wireless or cellular connection at your home or study site.
-Please be aware of Keep American Connected FCC agreement from internet service providers.
-Access the list of internet providers to find out what assistance they may provide during the COVID-19 outbreak (the list is found at the middle of the EDUCAUSE Online Learning web page).

 - What if you need to join in a video-conference or take a supervised exam?
 For these, you will need broadband wireless (or strong cell connection) capable of streaming video, as well as a web-camera as part of your computer or tablet.
 Note on Accommodations: If you cannot participate in some forms of virtual instruction, we encourage you to work collaboratively with your professor to find creative solutions that allow you to continue to participate in the course.
+Reservable rooms are also available at Fenwick Library and the Johnson Center on campus, and at the Fairfax County Public Libraries.
+Click the provided links to begin the reservation process.

 - Check the technology requirements of your class.
 Ask your instructor if there are other programs or applications required by your department or program for your online course.